himasnhubisht/ai-revenue-recovery-agent/README.md

 3. Retrieved documents are checked for relevance.
 4. The agent proceeds only when relevant knowledge is available.

-This allows recovery decisions to be grounded in merchant-specific policies instead of relying only on hard-coded rules.
+This allows recovery decisions to be grounded in merchant-specific policies.

 ---

 ## 🔄 Recovery Decision Logic

 Recovery actions are intentionally bounded.

-Example:

 | Failure Reason | Condition | Action |
 |---|---|---|